 Keegan has taught a wide range of classes in literature, creative writing, and writing at UC Santa Cruz, Vanderbilt University, and the University of Southern Indiana.

 She is also a poet, and was awarded the Leslie Scalapino Fellowship for the Ashbery Home School in 2015.
 Her poems consider institutional sexism, dramatize the anthropocene, and interrogate the racialization of places.
-Keegan’s recent poems appear in Prelude Magazine, Rove, Bone Bouquet, and Two Serious Ladies.
+Keegan’s recent poems appear in Sixth Finch, Prelude Magazine, Rove, and Bone Bouquet.
+Her debut chapbook, The Thought of Preservation, is forthcoming from Ursus Americanus Press in 2019.

 To contact her send an email to email@example.com